xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 - Enabled component to show test percentage in release readiness
 - Applied feature flag for release readiness
 - Enhanced wizard for framework integration
-- build under Configuration section for each Test Run
+- Build visible under Configuration section for each Test Run

 ### Fixes